Bryan Scott

-Bryan Anderson Scott (born April 13, 1981) is a former American football linebacker and safety.
-He was drafted by the Atlanta Falcons in the second round of the 2003 NFL Draft.
-He played college football at Penn State University.
-He was also a member of the New Orleans Saints, Tennessee Titans and Buffalo Bills.
+Bryan Anderson Scott (born April 13, 1981) is an American former professional football player who was a linebacker and safety in the National Football League (NFL).
+He played college football for the Penn State Nittany Lions and was selected by the Atlanta Falcons in the second round of the 2003 NFL draft.
+Scott was also a member of the New Orleans Saints, Tennessee Titans and Buffalo Bills.

-Early years
+Early life

 Scott was a three-sport standout at Central Bucks East High School in Buckingham Township, Bucks County, Pennsylvania.
 He was a consensus first-team All-American and was named the Associated Press Pennsylvania Big School Player of the Year and the USA Today Pennsylvania Player of the Year his senior year, rushing for more than 3,000 career yards and 53 tackles with three interceptions as a senior defensive back.

 He averaged nearly 20 points per game in basketball as a senior and was a Pennsylvania state prep medalist in the 100- and 200-meter dashes.

 College career

-He was a three-year starter at Penn State, playing in all 48 career games, and finished his career with 202 tackles, five interceptions, a fumble recovery and a forced fumble.
+He was a three-year starter at Penn State University, playing in all 48 career games, and finished his career with 202 tackles, five interceptions, a fumble recovery and a forced fumble.
 Bryan played for head coach Joe Paterno.
 He played in the 2003 Senior Bowl.
 During his NFL Pro Day workout, Bryan ran a 4.34 40-yard dash.

 He graduated from Penn State in 2003 with a Bachelor of Science in Recreation and Parks Management.
 He participated in the university's study abroad program in Fiji.

 Professional career

 Atlanta Falcons

-Scott was drafted in the second round of the 2003 NFL Draft (55th overall) by the Atlanta Falcons.
+Scott was selected in the second round of the 2003 NFL draft (55th overall) by the Atlanta Falcons.

 In his rookie season, Scott led all defensive backs with 63 tackles despite only starting six contests in 15 total games; he finished that season tied for the team lead among special-teams players with 13 tackles.

 In 2004, he started all 16 games at strong safety and ranked third on the team with 85 tackles and 2.5 sacks, and one interception, including 7 tackles in the NFC Championship Game against the Philadelphia Eagles.
 He registered 54 tackles, a sack and an interception in 16 games during the 2005 season.

 New Orleans Saints

-On April 6, 2006, Scott was traded to the New Orleans Saints for OT Wayne Gandy and a 2007 conditional late round draft choice.
+On April 6, 2006, Scott was traded to the New Orleans Saints for offensive tackle Wayne Gandy and a 2007 conditional late round draft choice.

 Tennessee Titans

 On March 26, 2007, Scott signed with the Titans.
-On September 1, 2007 the Titans released him.
+On September 1, 2007, the Titans released him.